Dear All,

 Dear member,

-You say that the employee joined in Apr 2018 and from Aug 2018 he started underperforming.
-But then after Aug 2018, did you issue him any warning letter or show cause notice or not?
+You mentioned that the employee joined in Apr 2018, and from Aug 2018, he started underperforming.
+However, after Aug 2018, did you issue him any warning letter or show cause notice?
 What kind of documentation do you have?

-He availed of a month's medical leave in Feb 2019.
-His performance remained subpar after resuming his duties also.
-Again have you issued him any show cause notice or a warning letter?
-What documentation have you done?
+He took a month's medical leave in Feb 2019.
+His performance remained subpar even after he resumed his duties.
+Have you issued him any show cause notice or a warning letter?
+What documentation have you prepared?

-If you do not have any documentation, then issue him show cause notice and ask explanation for his underperformance.
-Whatever his defence (reply) may be, issue him a warning letter and state clearly the date by which he should improve the performance and if not improved then administration of your company reserves the right to terminate his services.
-If the performance is not improved even then also, conduct the domestic enquiry and check him out.
+If there is no existing documentation, it is advisable to issue him a show cause notice and request an explanation for his underperformance.
+Regardless of his defense, issue him a warning letter clearly stating the deadline by which he should show improvement.
+If there is no improvement, the administration reserves the right to terminate his services.

 Thanks,